 How about just walking?
 Just take the few moments on your walk to rest your ever ticking internal dialogue.
 Embrace the short mental break and the impact on your presence at your next encounter can be quite profound.
 These few little breaks multiple times per day can add up to a greatly improved calm and resilience.

 My personal example is my walk from my car to the gym every morning.
 Its usually around 5:30am, sometimes I’m lost in thought, I’m obsessing about some small inconvenience somebody caused yesterday that I’ll have to sort out today, I’m convincing myself that postponing my early workout to later in the day and replacing it with another coffee is a god idea.
 Etc. Etc. Etc. But when I decide to sneak in a quick mindful walk it’s a much different experience.
 I notice the fantastic church I walk past every day without appreciating that it’s actually quite a lovely building to walk past.
 I notice birds singing, (painfully cliche, I know), Sometimes, depending on the time of year I’m treated to an awesome sunrise.
-After this practice I arrive at work noticeable calmer, noticeable less harassed, and measurably less likely to ingest even more caffeine.
+After this practice I arrive at work noticeably calmer, noticeably less harassed, and measurably less likely to ingest even more caffeine.

 By Pete Edwards

 You do not have to be a zen master for the entire hour you’re in the gym.
 Think of a weight training session as being like an interval session for your attention and focus.
 Trying to remain focused throughout the entire hour is not beneficial nor necessary, but during each set you should practice cultivating a pure attention and intense focus.
-You should be able to block out all the noise, banter, and any other distractions for the 20 - 40 second sit will take you to complete your set.
+You should be able to block out all the noise, banter, and any other distractions for the 20 - 40 seconds it will take you to complete your set.
 Between sets you can relax your focus, even engaging in friendly chat, joking etc. This will not harm the benefits.
 But when it’s your set, you should be able to switch it on quickly and briefly.
 This actually represents the typeof focus required in many team sports, The hockey players I train, for example, have to focus intensely during a shift, which actually only lasts about 50 seconds, then they get to relax their focus for about 2 minutes while on the bench.
 This repeats for three 20 minute periods.
 Often, actually, the players / performers who are able to switch off and relax during down time, are most able to switch on and focus during crunch time.

 I’ve often observed that the best progressing clients are the ones who are able to focus intensely on the set.
-Even when they are the most disruptive, load and relaxed between sets.
+Even when they are the most disruptive, loud, and relaxed between sets.
 (You know who you are)

 The Sacred Pause.

 The sacred pause is an extremely brief, but remarkably potent micro meditation.
 You can incorporate this in to your daily life, multiple times per day.
-It is as simple as stopping everything, taking three deep, nasal breaths.
+It is as simple as stopping everything, taking three deep nasal breaths.
 Being completely present, completely aware, completely paused, for just three short breathes can help you relax, make better choices, gain perspective, catch knee-jerk reactions and even connect with people in a profound way.